Updated March 2, 2022

 Non-FAA, third-party data sources are able to capture ICAO aircraft addresses directly from ADS-B Out transmissions.

-To address the privacy concerns with access to this data, the FAA has created the Privacy ICAO Address (PIA) program, which allows operators to use alternate, temporary ICAO aircraft addresses that aren’t tied to an operator in the Civil Aviation Registry (CAR).
+To address the privacy concerns with access to this data, the FAA has created the Privacy ICAO Address (PIA) program, which allows operators to use alternate, ICAO aircraft addresses that aren’t tied to an aircraft in the Civil Aviation Registry (CAR).

 Requesting a PIA

-In order to receive a PIA assignment, the requester will be required to submit the following information:
+In order to receive a PIA assignment, the requester submits the following information to the FAA:

 - Acknowledgement of the FAA notification of collection and management of personally identifiable information (PII) for the management of PIA assignment and their use in the national airspace system (NAS)